 If you don’t have one, just click on the link and follow the simple process.

-Once you inside the Google Ads, hover over the tools icon and on the left-hand side under planning go to Keyword Planner.
+Once you are inside the Google Ads, hover over the tools icon, and on the left-hand side under planning go to Keyword Planner.

 Find New Keywords or Get Search Volume and Forecasts

 - Find new Keywords.
 Here you get ideas for new keywords.
 You enter your keyword and based on that you get a list of similar keywords, which may help you to get people to your site.

 - Get Search volume a forecast.
 After entering your keyword you see useful data regarding only this specific keyword.

 So if you have a certain keyword you want to use in your article you can go to option #1 to check whether you find better keywords (like brainstorming).
 You never know, right?
 Then pick up those you like the most and run them through option #2 to see what metrics they show you.